ublue-os/website/docs/introduction.md

 Most documentation around "how do I do XYZ in Fedora/Linux" will not apply.
 Instead, you can do simple things such as running a webserver with [`podman`](https://podman.io/) and containers.
 And for setting up development or installing software not available as Flatpaks you should use some encapsulated userspace environment such as a [toolbox](https://universal-blue.org/guide/toolbox/) or [devbox](https://www.jetpack.io/devbox/).

-You should familiarize yourself with the documentation of uBlue and related projects:
+You should familiarize yourself with the documentation of Universal Blue and related projects:

 - [Silverblue](https://docs.fedoraproject.org/en-US/fedora-silverblue/)
 - [Kinoite](https://docs.fedoraproject.org/en-US/fedora-kinoite/)